 Technical Summary

 CVE-2025-11967 is a vulnerability classified under CWE-434 (Unrestricted Upload of File with Dangerous Type) affecting the Mail Mint WordPress plugin, which is used for newsletters, email marketing, automation, WooCommerce emails, and post notifications.
-The vulnerability arises from the process_contact_attribute_import function, which lacks proper validation of uploaded file types.
-This flaw allows authenticated users with administrator privileges or higher to upload arbitrary files to the server.
-Because the plugin does not restrict file types during the upload process, attackers can upload malicious files such as web shells or scripts that could be executed remotely, leading to remote code execution (RCE).
+The vulnerability arises from the process_contact_attribute_import function lacking proper validation of uploaded file types, allowing authenticated users with administrator privileges or higher to upload arbitrary files to the server.
+This can lead to remote code execution (RCE) if malicious files are uploaded and executed, compromising the affected website and potentially the underlying server.
 The vulnerability affects all versions up to and including 1.18.10.
-The CVSS 3.1 base score is 7.2, indicating a high severity level, with an attack vector of network (remote), low attack complexity, requiring high privileges (administrator), no user interaction, and impacts on confidentiality, integrity, and availability.
-Although no public exploits have been reported yet, the potential for exploitation is significant due to the ease of uploading arbitrary files once authenticated.
-This vulnerability is particularly dangerous because WordPress sites often run with elevated privileges and are accessible over the internet, making successful exploitation a critical risk.
-The lack of a patch link suggests that a fix may not yet be publicly available, emphasizing the need for immediate mitigation steps.
+The CVSS v3.1 base score is 7.2, indicating high severity, with an attack vector of network, low attack complexity, requiring high privileges but no user interaction.
+Although no known exploits are currently reported in the wild, the potential for exploitation is significant given the administrative access requirement and the critical impact on confidentiality, integrity, and availability.
+This vulnerability is particularly concerning for WordPress sites integrated with WooCommerce, as these are common in e-commerce and marketing environments.
+The lack of patch links suggests a fix may not yet be publicly available, emphasizing the need for immediate risk mitigation.

 Potential Impact